 According to the CDC, symptoms of confirmed cases of COVID-19 can include fever, cough, and shortness of breath.
 The CDC also states that “symptoms of COVID-19 may appear in as few as two days or as long as 14 days after exposure.
 This is based on what has been seen previously as the incubation period of MERS-CoV viruses.”

 There’s currently no vaccine available to prevent COVID-19, but testing of potential medications has begun.
 The CDC recommends to take similar precautions as you would to stop the spread of the flu.
-These include staying home when you feel ill, frequently disinfecting commonly used items (such as desks, laptops, phones, and purses), and washing your hands often with soap and water for at least 20 seconds.
-Wearing a face mask has not been proven to protect those who are healthy.
-According to the CDC, “face masks should be used by people who show symptoms of COVID-19 to help prevent the spread of the disease to others.
-The use of face masks is also crucial for health workers and people who are taking care of someone in close settings (at home or in a healthcare facility).”
-Basically, if you're already healthy, pulling on a face mask will do little to protect your health at the airport or anywhere else.
+These include staying home when you feel ill, frequently disinfecting commonly used items (such as desks, laptops, phones, and purses), washing your hands often with soap and water for at least 20 seconds, and wearing a face covering when you are going out or within six feet of others.